liip/SwissGovernmentChatbots/readme.md

-# SwissGovernmentChatbots
+# Swiss Government Chatbots

+A list of official and unofficial LLM based chatbots related to Swiss government agencies.

 Rules to be on this list:
-* Must be a chatbot about some government entity in Switzerland
+* Must be a chatbot about some government entity in Switzerland.
+Or related to.
-* Must be based on some modern-day (as of 2024) LLM AI system (no old-school decision based chatbot)
+* Must be based on some modern-day (as of 2024) LLM AI system (not an old-school decision based chatbot).
-* Must be regularly updated
+* Must be regularly updated.

-## Official
+## Official chatbots

 | Site | Covered area  | Creator |
 |:-----------|:--|:--|
 | [fragesi.ch](https://fragesi.ch) |  Eidgenössische Stiftungsaufsicht | [Eidgenössische Stiftungsaufsicht](https://www.edi.admin.ch/) |

-## Unofficial
+## Unofficial chatbots

-It’s apparently heavily dominated by Liip sites, but we’re happy to add other chatbots.
-Report them to us (via a [new issue](https://github.com/liip/SwissGovernmentChatbots/issues/new) for example) or even make a merge request.
+It’s apparently heavily dominated by Liip sites for now, but we’re happy to add other chatbots.
+Report them (via a [new issue](https://github.com/liip/SwissGovernmentChatbots/issues/new) for example) or even make a merge request.

 | Site | Covered area  | Creator | Remarks |
 |:-----------|:--|:--|:--|